davidsneighbour/kollitsch.dev/content/components/hugo-debug/index.md

 - **class** - A type class to define the output format.
 Not yet implemented.
 - **weight** - This parameter is used to sort the formatters before they are used to display a variable type.
 If no weight is given then the order in the configuration is used.
 First come (based on `type` or `catch`) first serve.
 - **slug** (required) - Filename part for the formatter layout in `layouts/partials/debugging-formatters/SLUG.html`.
-- **label** - A title to show for the debugging-table that is used to debug dictionaries and slices.
+- **label** (required) - A title to show for the debugging-table that is used to debug dictionaries and slices.
-- **description** - A description to show as overlay for the debugging-table that is used to debug dictionaries and slices.
+- **description** (required) - A description to show as overlay for the debugging-table that is used to debug dictionaries and slices.

 Evaluation of the type is done in the order or `internal`, then `catch`, then `type`.
 First come first serve.